 It can be eaten room temp, warm or even cold (right out of the fridge with a big spoon as a late-night snack), but I also like it stirred into warm pasta.

-Making caponata is a leisurely activity.
-It shouldn’t be rushed, let the pot simmer away filling your house with the most delicious smells imaginable while you give it the occasional stir thinking of the blissful smile that will creep across your face as you think “she was right, this IS good.”
+Making caponata is a leisurely activity, like risotto.
+It shouldn’t be rushed.
+Let the pot simmer away filling your house with the most delicious smells imaginable.

 Used to make Caponata: